-Each Adobe Group Entity requires all of its employees to complete a Code of Business Conduct training every two years.
-As part of this training, employees provide a written acknowledgement that they have read the Code and that they understand and will comply with the Code.
-Each Adobe Group Entity enrolls all of its employees in this training.
+Each Adobe Group Entity requires all of its employees to complete a Code of Business Conduct training every two years as explained in the table on page 11 of this document.
+As part of this training, employees provide a written acknowledgement that they have read the Code of Business Conduct and that they understand and will comply with it.